Star Wars (soundtrack)

+Influences

+The scores draws on, amongst other things, music from adventure films from the golden age of Hollywood.

+Elements of the iconic Imperial Attack theme appear in Mario Nascimbene's score to the 1949 film, The Vikings and in Victor Young's Samson and Delilah also 1949.

+These elements are progressed and developed further in Miklos Rozsa's scores for Julius Caesar in 1953 and King of Kings 1961.

+The King of Kings arrangement of the motif most closely matches the one Williams used at the heart of his track.

 Original 1977 release

 The original 1977 release of the soundtrack, entitled Star Wars - Original Soundtrack, included a poster of a painting by science fiction artist John Berkey, depicting the final battle over the Death Star from the film's end.
 The album was released as a double LP which was formatted for an autochanger record player; one disc had sides one and four with the other having sides two and three.
 This allowed a person to stack sides one and two on the player, then flip the stack over for sides three and four, allowing the listener to have over half an hour of uninterrupted music before they needed to flip the discs over.

 Track listing

 First release on LP by 20th Century Records.
 For the original soundtrack, Williams selected 75 minutes of music out of the 88 minute score.
 To provide musical variety, it did not follow the film's chronological order.

 This track listing is also shared by Sony Classical's LP release in 2016, and Walt Disney Records' LP and CD releases in 2017 and 2018, respectively.